Robinsons95/SpringMVC/README.md

 Note: Edit functionality just adds a new user, doesn't actually edit because too lazy

-Note: Have to change things like DB to get it to work
+Note: I made changes to litrealty DB so better off importing the sql file to get the exact databse im using